 I would like to express my gratitude to my supervisor Timo Sachsenberg, who over all of our online meetings had input, ideas and inspiration, never tiring of explaining unknown concepts and even responded to my questions on weekends.

 I also want to thank my proof-readers Jonathan Paulitz, Benedikt R¨ossler and Simon Scha¨fermann, as well as Carmen Gil Bredeho¨ft, who encouraged me constantly and provided the perfect refreshment in critical moments.
-Lastly I want to thank my cats for keeping me company and warming me every 10 minutes in the final phase of writing.
+Lastly, I want to thank my cats for keeping me company and warming me every 10 minutes in the final phase of writing.

-In accordance with the standard scientfic protocol, I will use the personal pronoun we to indicate the reader and the writer or my scientific collaborators and myself.
+In accordance with the standard scientific protocol, I will use the personal pronoun we to indicate the reader and the writer or my scientific collaborators and myself.

 Contents